zpainter/iassist/content/about/faq.md

 -   [What if I want to take on a leadership role in IASSIST?](#faq8)
 -   [How are Regional Secretaries chosen and what do they do?](#faq14)
 -   [Can I propose a new Action Group or Interest Group?](#faq19)
--   [What if I can\'t wait for the annual meeting and want to form an Action Group or Interest Group to deal with an important issue or topic of the moment?](#faq20)
+-   [What if I can't wait for the annual meeting and want to form an Action Group or Interest Group to deal with an important issue or topic of the moment?](#faq20)